 - Number of Cigars Smoked for Review: 2

 The pre-light is pretty mellow.
 I got a nice cedar aroma and well as a nice sweet earthiness.
-On the pre-light draw I got leather, a bit of clove and a touch of pepper.
-The draw is perfect, with just a tiny bit of resistance.
+On the cold draw I got leather, a bit of clove and a touch of pepper.
+The draw is great with just a tiny bit of resistance.

-The cigar opens up the First Third very lush.
+The cigar opens up the fist third very lush.
 It has bold flavors of coffee, cedar, leather and a mild chocolate note.
 Underneath all this there is a deep earthy, musky note that is just wonderful.
 There is a lot of black pepper on the finish, which blends perfectly with the flavor profile.
 One interesting note is maybe a half inch into the cigar my ash starts to split and flower.
-It’s something that I actually run into a lot with the T52′s.
+It’s something that I actually run into a lot with the T52.
 Very interesting look, but it does not seem to affect the smoke at all.

 - The Construction on these is just amazing, as with pretty much all Liga Privadas it seems.
 With the exception of the first third when it flowered a bit the burn and draw was absolutely perfect.
 It puts off lots of thick white smoke on every puff.

-- Final smoking time was just under 2 hours.
+- Final smoking time was just under two hours.

-The Bottom Line: The T52 line is a favorite of mine, and after smoking this double corona it will certainly continue to be!
+The Liga Privada T52 line is a favorite of mine.
 This cigar is truly the complete package.
-From the pre-light to the nub, it’s extremely enjoyable, and while a lot of people complain about the price point on these, I feel they are worth every penny.
+From the cold draw to the nub, it's extremely enjoyable, and while a lot of people complain about the price point on these, I feel they are worth every penny.
 The consistency and construction is nothing short of marvelous.
-I have yet to smoke one that has disappointed me, and I have smoked many!
+I have yet to smoke one that has disappointed me, and I have smoked many.
 The T52 Double Corona will definitely have a spot in my humidor and when I have had a rough day and want something that I know is going to deliver I will reach for one of these.